BraTS-inpainting/2023_challenge/evaluation/README.md

 # Evaluation of Inpainting Submissions

 During the challenge validation phase, the participant gets access to the validation dataset.
 The participant model then solves the inpainting tasks on this dataset and the resulting images can be uploaded (multiple times) to Synapse for evaluation.
-You can download the validation set here\*.
+You can download the validation set [here](https://www.synapse.org/#!Synapse:syn51684975).

-This sub-repository complements the general Synapse wiki page on validation submision\* for our specific inpainting challenge.
+This sub-repository complements the general Synapse wiki page on validation submission\* for our specific inpainting challenge.
 Make sure to also read through the general Synapse page!

 ## File Formatting